 We know, we know, easier said than done.
 But in reality, you don’t have to do it all yourself.
 And though it may be hard to accept, your way isn’t necessarily the right way or the only way.

 “It doesn’t make you a happy person to feel like you are doing everything by yourself so why not ask for help?”
 Dr. Parks-Savage says.

-In planning a family gathering, let others be responsible for cooking up family recipes or putting together the seating chart.
-And when it comes to shopping and wrapping presents, let everyone get in on the fun.Who knows, you may even create a new family ritual that adds to the fun and joy of the season.
+When it comes to shopping and wrapping presents, let everyone get in on the fun.Who knows, you may even create a new family ritual that adds to the fun and joy of the season.